 6 cup saucepan or pot

-Piece of an old tee-shirt, cheese cloth, or a tea towel (the kind that is not made out of terry cloth) Alternatively you can use a special greek yogurt strainer
+Piece of an old tee-shirt, cheese cloth, or a tea towel (the kind that is not made out of terry cloth) Alternatively I highly recommend this special greek yogurt strainer (Have been using for over 5 years)

 Optional: 1/4-1/3 cup powdered milk